Composite material: Other fabrication methods

 Other types of fabrication include casting, centrifugal casting, braiding (onto a former), continuous casting, filament winding, press moulding, transfer moulding, pultrusion moulding, and slip forming.
 There are also forming capabilities including CNC filament winding, vacuum infusion, wet lay-up, compression moulding, and thermoplastic moulding, to name a few.
 The practice of curing ovens and paint booths is also required for some projects.

 Finishing methods

 The composite parts finishing is also crucial in the final design.
 Many of these finishes will involve rain-erosion coatings or polyurethane coatings.

 Tooling

-The mould and mould inserts are referred to as "tooling."
+The mould and mould inserts are referred to as "tooling".
 The mould/tooling can be built from different materials.
 Tooling materials include aluminium, carbon fibre, invar, nickel, reinforced silicone rubber and steel.
 The tooling material selection is normally based on, but not limited to, the coefficient of thermal expansion, expected number of cycles, end item tolerance, desired or expected surface condition, cure method, glass transition temperature of the material being moulded, moulding method, matrix, cost, and other various considerations.

 Physical properties

-Usually, the composite's physical properties are not isotropic (independent of the direction of applied force) in nature.
-But they are typically anisotropic (different depending on the direction of the applied force or load).
-For instance, the composite panel's stiffness will usually depend upon the orientation of the applied forces and/or moments.
-The composite's strength is bounded by two loading conditions, as shown in the plot to the right.

-Isostrain rule of mixtures

-If both the fibres and matrix are aligned parallel to the loading direction, the deformation of both phases will be the same (assuming there is no delamination at the fibre-matrix interface).
-This isostrain condition provides the upper bound for composite strength, and is determined by the rule of mixtures: